 As I said in a post before, I normally write the same

-Makefile over and over, even just for compiling a two or more files.
-The proposed
+Makefile over and over, even just for compiling a simple project with two or more files.
+The there proposed

-Today I want to present you a variant which is tiny, yet compiles your small to medium projects just fine.
-I'll make use of some of
+Today I want to present you a variant which is tiny, yet compiles your small to medium projects just fine, while still having dependency tracking and incremental compilation.
+To do this, I'll make use of some of

 The implicit rules of